jaswanthreddynaga/calculator_fastapi/REFLECTION.md

 suite with more edge cases.
 Overall, this assignment gave me hands-on practice with building a small but realistic backend service and automating its testing and deployment.

+## 7. Calculation Model and Factory Pattern

+In this module, I extended the application by adding a `Calculation` model and implementing a Factory pattern for operations.

+### Calculation Model
+I defined a `Calculation` model using SQLAlchemy to store calculation history.
+This involved creating a new table with fields for operands (`a`, `b`), operation `type`, `result`, and a foreign key to the `User` model.
+This allows tracking which user performed which calculation.

+### Factory Pattern
+I implemented the Factory Method design pattern to handle the creation of calculation operations (`Add`, `Subtract`, `Multiply`, `Divide`).
+This promotes extensibility; if I want to add a new operation like `Power` or `Modulus`, I can simply create a new class and update the factory without modifying the existing operation logic.
+This separation of concerns makes the code cleaner and easier to maintain.

+### Testing
+I added comprehensive unit tests for the factory and Pydantic schemas, ensuring that validation rules (like no division by zero) work as expected.
+I also added integration tests to verify that calculations are correctly stored in the database and linked to the user.